Terms and Conditions of Service/Hire

 Full 3 months’ notice = 50% of the total balance is to be paid

-Full 6 months’ notice = loss of booking fee
+Full 6 months’ notice = loss of initial payment

 All cancellations need to come via written correspondence (email, letter, text or private message) and will be processed once we have replied.
 A cancellation is final and releases us from all obligations.
 If you should at any point change your mind you would have to start the entire process of booking and getting a quote again.